Making a complaint

 How we can help

-If you find that you’re not happy with an aspect of your pension scheme, it makes sense to take your issue directly to the scheme administrator first.
+If you find that you’re not happy with an aspect of your pension scheme, it makes sense to then take your issue directly to the scheme administrator.

 Administrators run the scheme and will know all of the rules and how these apply to you.

-If they can’t resolve the problem and they have been unable to explain why something is as it is, or if you feel they aren’t dealing with it properly, then you can ask us to help you.
-We will always look at the evidence about your case impartially and we will always give our independent opinion.
-Before we can do this however, you must have already tried, in writing, to get your complaint resolved.
+If they can’t resolve the problem and they have been unable to explain why something is as it is, or if you feel they aren’t dealing with it properly, then you can look to escalate your complaint through your scheme’s Internal Dispute Resolution Process (IDRP).

 Where can I find out more?